-How to Send and Reply Faster with Canned Email in Gmail
+How to Send and Reply Faster with Email Templates in Gmail

 To use a template to start a new email or reply with a canned email in Gmail:

-- Make sure the canned email is all set up.
+- Make sure email templates are enabled in Gmail.
 (See below.)

-- Position the text cursor where you want to insert the template text in your new message or reply.
+- Put the text cursor where you want to insert the template text in your new message or reply.

 Tip: In a new reply, the default will be just where you would start writing your answer, so you need not do anything.

-- Click the More options button (a downward-headed triangle, ▼) in the composition window or pane’s toolbar.
+- Click the More options button (three dots) in the composition window or pane’s toolbar.

-- Select Canned responses from the menu followed by the template you want to use (under Insert at the top).
+- Select Templates from the menu followed by the template you want to use (under INSERT TEMPLATE at the top).

 Will the template overwrite what I have already typed?

-When you insert a canned response, it will be pasted where the text cursor is.
+When you insert an email template, it will be pasted where the text cursor is.
 As far as the email text is concerned, it works exactly as if you had pasted text copied from a template (in a text file, say).

 Will the template overwrite the quoted text in the reply?

-Any quoted email will remain intact when you use a canned response in Gmail.
+Any quoted email will remain intact when you use a template in Gmail.

 Can I make the template overwrite text?

-To replace text in an email with that of a canned response:
+To replace text in an email with a template’s: